xnuinside/simple-ddl-parser/README.md

 ### BigQuery

 - OPTION in CREATE SCHEMA statement
+- OPTION in CREATE TABLE statement
+- OPTION in column defenition statement

 ### TODO in next Releases (if you don't see feature that you need - open the issue)